dataset-ninja/road-sign-detection/README.md

 # Road Sign Detection

-Road Sign Detection is a dataset for object detection tasks.
+Road Sign Detection is a dataset for object detection task.